nickwales/terraform-aws-ec2-sandbox/projects/conf_hashistack_demo/README.md

 This deploys Nomad jobs and Consul configurations with
 - An HTTP listener and routing for the API Gateway.
 - Frontend, Backend, Redis and Database services.
+- Intentions
+- Locality configuration for the backend

 This should be run after the infrastructure is deployed and available with `./post_deploy.sh`.